skrt0215/skrt0215/README.md

 **Digital Craftsman (Developer/Student)**

 👋 I am currently a full-time student in my senior year at the New York Institute of Technology pursuing a computer science degree.
-I am aspiring to continue my work in machine learning and AI from there!
+My long-term focus is in building a career at the intersection of technology, innovation, and impact.
+My goal is to bridge real world operational experience with cutting edge technical skills to create solutions that matter.

 ###